kratisaxena-domyn/ProvenanceTrace/README.md

 ## 📖 Examples

 Check the `examples/` directory for:
-- Basic usage examples
+- Basic usage examples using large context data: OWFA
-- Advanced use cases
+- Advanced use cases using financial agentic AI: FAV
-- Integration examples

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests
-5. Submit a pull request

 ## 📄 License

 See [LICENSE](LICENCE) file for details.

-## 🆘 Support

-- Create an issue for bug reports
-- Check existing issues before creating new ones
-- Provide detailed information for better support